zigster64/zts/README.md

 Use of the `s(data, section_name)` function is provided as a low-level utility.

-Putting `zts.s(data, section_name)` name everywhere is a bit verbose, and gets a bit messy very quickly.
+Putting `zts.s(data, section_name)` everywhere is a bit verbose, and gets a bit messy very quickly.

 ZTS provides helper functions that make it easier to print.